Home Internet Subscribers

 - ARS §13-1424.
 Voyeurism.
 States that it is a criminal offense to invade the privacy of another person without the knowledge of said person for the purposes of sexual gratification and stimulation.
 It is unlawful for a person to disclose, display, distribute or publish a photograph, videotape, film or digital recording that is made in violation of the previous clause without the consent or knowledge of the person depicted.This is a Class 5 felony, unless there is publication of the material and the person depicted is recognizable, in which case it is upgraded to a Class 4 felony.

 - ARS §13-1425.
 Unlawful Distribution of Images; State of Nudity; Classification; Definitions.
-It is an offense to intentionally disclose, display, distribute, publish, advertise or offer a photograph, videotape, film or digital recording of another person in a state of nudity or engaged in specific sexual activities if the person knows or should have known that the depicted person has not consented to the disclosure.
-This is a Class 5 felony, unless the person depicted is recognizable, in which case it is upgraded to a Class 4 felony.
+It is an offense to intentionally disclose, display, distribute, publish, advertise or offer a photograph, videotape, film or digitally record of another person in a state of nudity or engaged in specific sexual activities if the person knows or should have known that the depicted person has not consented to the disclosure.
+This is a Class 5 felony, unless the person depicted is recognizable and it is published electronically, in which case it is upgraded to a Class 4 felony.
+Moves to a Class 1 felony is a person threatens to disclose, but does not actually disclose an image that would violate this section.

 - ARS §13-2008.
 Taking Identity of Another Person or Entity; Knowingly Accepting Identity of Another Person; Classification.
 Defines the crime of identity theft as a Class 4 felony, punishable by up to nearly four years in prison for a first-time offender.